bjin01/jobmonitor/pkg_updates/README.md

       - bo.jin@example.com
 ```

-## Run spmigration
+## Run Jobchecker
-In order to start the spmigration workflow which in turn is a HTTP POST Request sent to jobchecker a [salt runner module](https://github.com/bjin01/salt-sap-patching/blob/master/srv/salt/_runners/get_spmigration_targets.py) was created.
+In order to start the workflow which in turn is a HTTP POST Request sent to jobchecker a [salt runner module](https://github.com/bjin01/salt-sap-patching/blob/master/srv/salt/_runners/get_spmigration_targets.py) was created.
 It takes a given configuration file as input parameter.

 The runner module needs to be placed runners directory on salt master node. e.g. /srv/salt/_runners/get_spmigration_targets.py